 What are some common disputes in closely held companies?

+The owners of closely held companies often get along well, at least while the money is flowing.
 When trouble arises, however, it frequently stems from one of these situations:

 1. A lack of a written agreement.